babashka/http-client/API.md

   Options:
   * `:follow-redirects` - `:never`, `:always` or `:normal`
   * `:connect-timeout` - connection timeout in milliseconds.
-  * `:request-defaults` - default request options which will be used in requests made with this client.
+  * `:request` - default request options which will be used in requests made with this client.

   Returns map with: